codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 * If this is your first CSDP installation, in the Welcome page, select **+ Install Runtime**.
 * To install additional runtimes, in the CSDP UI, go to the [**Runtimes**](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"} page, and select **+ Add Runtimes**.

 ### Installing the CSDP CLI
-* CLI mode
 Install the CSDP CLI using the option that best suits you: `curl`, `brew`, or standard download.
 If you are not sure which OS to select for `curl`, simply select one, and we automatically identify and select the right OS for CLI installation.

 ### Installing the CSDP runtime
 Install CSDP runtime through the CLI wizard, or by running a silent install:
-* CLI wizard: Run `cf runtime install`, and follow the prompts to enter the required values
+* CLI wizard: Run `cf runtime install`, and follow the prompts to enter the required values.
 * Silent install: Pass the mandatory flags in the install command:
   `cf runtime install <runtime-name> --repo <git-repo> --git-token <git-token> --silent`

 > Note:
 >  Runtime installation starts by checking network connectivity and the K8s cluster server version.
-  To skip these tests, pass the `--skip-cluster-checks`.
+  To skip these tests, pass the `--skip-cluster-checks` flag.

 #### Runtime prerequisites
 Before you install the CSDP runtime, verify that: